Sauucedx3/crypto-arbitrage-framework/README.md

 # Crypto Arbitrage Framework
 A cryptocurrency arbitrage framework implemented with **`ccxt`** and **`cplex`**.
 It can be used to monitor multiple exchanges, find a multi-lateral arbitrage path which maximizes rate of return, calculate the optimal trading amount for each pair in the path given flexible constraints, and execute trades with multi-threading implemenation.
+Now with support for **flash loans** and **gasless meta transactions**!
 <p align="center"><img width="800" src="https://user-images.githubusercontent.com/30411828/58489243-725c2200-819d-11e9-8a17-ae8aa6d35ec2.PNG"></p>

 ## Why This Framework?